wavelet-lab/docs/source/hardware/devboard.rst

   * Development Board Rev 1.0 reference clock generator runs at 25 MHz;
   * The dev board's reference frequency can be slightly adjusted using the voltage-controlled oscillator settings (the ``dac_`` option, see below);
   * You must configure uSDR to use the reference clock from the DevBoard.
-For instructions, refer to the section below or `usdr_dm_create utility docs <../software/usdr_dm_create.rst>`_.
+For instructions, refer to the section below or :doc:`usdr_dm_create utility docs </software/usdr_dm_create>`.

 * Connection to an external clock generator.